 Here are some tips to scale your guest posting technique:

 - Don’t overlook websites that don’t have a “write for us” page.
 Not every website has one of these.
 Some of the best websites for getting backlinks are ones without these pages.

 - Only write for highly reputable websites in your niche.
 Don’t waste time writing for websites with a Domain Authority level lower than that of your site.
 Your link will have very little value, and you might end up having your link removed without further notice.
 (To check out a site’s Domain Authority and other key SEO metrics, use our Monitor Backlinks Free Backlink Checker tool.)

 - Write more than one time for each website.
 Build a relationship.
 Put effort into an ongoing collaboration.
-Otherwise, it will be obvious you are writing only to build backlinks.
+Otherwise, it’ll be obvious you’re writing only to build backlinks.

 - Nofollow links are great.
 Not for SEO, but for traffic and to get more followers on social media.

 - Monitor the links from your guest posts.
 Use the Monitor Backlinks SEO tool for automatic updates and keep track of all your backlinks.
 Sometimes, webmasters remove or change your links from dofollow to nofollow, and you should know about this.

 - Always link to your social media accounts in the author bio of your articles.